cloudmesh-community/fa18-516-17/project-report/report.md

 ## Benchmark

-The calculation was run on VirtualBox on a local computer with 8MB of RAM.
-To run the select query it took 13.1 seconds.
+Using the components above, the calculation for average price was run on VirtualBox on a local computer with 8MB of RAM.
+The query itself took 13.1 seconds.

 ### Query and Results
 Select Item_Key,(POSSales/POSQty) AS AverageRetail FROM (Select Item_Key, sum(POSSales) AS POSSales, sum(POSQty) AS POSQty From retaildata GROUP BY Item_Key) byitem ORDER BY Item_Key;